Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Resurrection Cats/Resurrection Eris.md

 Select 1 Ability From Cat Of

-Extreme Or Lower Rarity To
+Resurrection Or Lower Rarity To

 Replace This One For The Match.

+Resurrection Ability=ERW!:

+Eris Can Use A Free Action

+To Preform ERW!, This Ability

+Knocks The Enemy Cat Back Eris's Choice

+Of 1-3 Hexes, 2 Turn Recharge.

 Attack=Claws